Produce

 Apples

-About: Ahhh, the forbidden fruit!
-These bulbous beauties are pomaceous fruits and part of the rose family.
-There are dozens of varieties of apples!
+About: The forbidden fruit!
+These bulbous beauties, part of the rose family, are pomaceous fruits.
+There are dozens of varieties of apples.
 McIntosh apples have red and green skin, white, juicy flesh and a slightly tart flavor.
 Suncrisp apples are green with a hint of orange and are firm, juicy and sweet.
 Jonagold apples are are crisp, tart, and sweet with bright red and gold skin.
-Don't they just make your mouth water?
-These apples are best soon after harvest.Apples red yellow Green
+Is your mouth watering yet?Apples red yellow Green

 Nutritional Information: A medium sized apple contains about 52 calories,4 grams of fiber, and is a good source of vitamin C.

-Storage: Apples can be stored for up to 2 weeks in the coolest part of the refrigerator and retain their nutrient value.
-Wrap them in paper towels or keep them in a paper or plastic bag.
+Storage: Apples can be stored up to 2 weeks in the coolest part of the refrigerator and retain their nutrient value.
+Wrap in paper towels or keep in a paper or plastic bag.

 Tips: Apples are well-suited for freezing, drying and canning.
 Three mediums apples equals about 1 pound.
 2 pounds make a pie.

-QuickFix: Dip sliced apples in a combination of peanut butter and cinnamon!
+QuickFix: Dip sliced apples in peanut butter and cinnamon for a snack.

 Recipes: Kale with Apples & Mustard, Apple, Sauerkraut & Cheddar Quesadillas, Apple Confit